vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 ### 10.Define the TypeScript Loops ?

 In TypeScript, you can use the same loop structures as in JavaScript: for, while, and do-while.
 These loops can be used to iterate over arrays, objects, or any other data structure that can be iterated.

-Here are some examples of how to use loops in TypeScript:

 for loop: The for loop is used to iterate over a range of values or over an array.